-Ultraviolet light is a type of electromagnetic radiation, as are radio waves, infrared radiation, X-rays and gamma-rays.
-UV light, which comes from the sun, is invisible to the human eye.
-It makes black-light posters glow, and is responsible for summer tans — and sunburns.
+Ultraviolet light is a type of electromagnetic radiation that makes black-light posters glow, and is responsible for summer tans — and sunburns.
 However, too much exposure to UV radiation is damaging to living tissue.

 UV radiation has enough energy to break chemical bonds.
 Due to their higher energies, UV photons can cause ionization, a process in which electrons break away from atoms.
 The resulting vacancy affects the chemical properties of the atoms and causes them to form or break chemical bonds that they otherwise would not.
 This can be useful for chemical processing, or it can be damaging to materials and living tissues.
 This damage can be beneficial, for instance, in disinfecting surfaces, but it can also be harmful, particularly to skin and eyes, which are most adversely affected by higher-energy UVB and UVC radiation.

 Most of the natural UV light people encounter comes from the sun.
 However, only about 10 percent of sunlight is UV, and only about one-third of this penetrates the atmosphere to reach the ground, according to the National Toxicology Program (NTP).
 Of the solar UV energy that reaches the equator, 95 percent is UVA and 5 percent is UVB.
 No measurable UVC from solar radiation reaches the Earth's surface, because ozone, molecular oxygen and water vapor in the upper atmosphere completely absorb the shortest UV wavelengths.
 Still, "broad-spectrum ultraviolet radiation [UVA and UVB] is the strongest and most damaging to living things," according to the NTP's "13th Report on Carcinogens."